 The following processing applies to persons who respond to GDQ questionnaires on-line.

-2.3 Contact persons at customers and other partner
+2.3 Contact persons at customers and partners

 2.4 People visiting our website

 The following applies to people who visit our website and who do not receive the treatment set out in paragraphs 2.1 – 2.3 above.